Contact us Email

 Co.
 Sligo, Ireland

-If you ever have thought what playing on the moon might look like, make the Dunes Championship Links Course at Enniscrone Golf Club a ‘must play’ on your North West Golf trip.
-Often described as a ‘moonscape’ the towering dunes the layout plays amidst are some of the tallest in the world.
+The Dunes Championship Links Course at Enniscrone Golf Club is a must-play on any North West Ireland Golf trip.
+This unique course is often described as a ‘moonscape’ thanks to its towering dunes, which are amongst the tallest in the world.

 Course Details